Culture of Florida: Economic trends

 Florida's population increases annually more rapidly than that of most states.
 The main economic driver for Florida is tourism.
 Hotels, restaurants, leisure activities and other tourism-related activities are economically important.
-Many people from other states, especially Americans from the Northeast and Midwest, retire in Florida.
+Many people from other states retire in Florida.
 This helps drive home construction, infrastructure expansion, as well as the banking and financial planning industries.
 Recreational and commercial fishing have been economically important in Florida for over a century.

 Florida is also an important agricultural state, producing large amounts of vegetables, fruits, cattle, and dairy products.
 Light manufacturing has recently increased in Florida, and a number of companies have moved their headquarters to the state, attracted by lower taxes and less regulations.

 Languages

 As of 2005, 74.54 percent of Florida residents age 5 and older spoke English at home as a first language, while 18.65 percent spoke Spanish, and 1.73 percent of the population spoke French Creole (predominantly Haitian Creole).
 French was spoken by 0.63 percent, followed by German at 0.45 percent, and Portuguese at 0.44 percent of all residents.
 Also, Italian comprised 0.32 percent, while Tagalog made up 0.30 percent of speakers, Vietnamese was at 0.25 percent and Arabic at 0.23 percent.
 In all, 25.45 percent of Florida's population age 5 and older spoke a language other than English.

 Florida's public education system identifies over 200 first languages other than English spoken in the homes of students.
 In 1990, the League of United Latin American Citizens (LULAC) won a class action lawsuit against the state Florida Department of Education that required educators to be trained in teaching English for Speakers of Other Languages (ESOL).